Firesphere/silverstripe-newsmodule/README.md

 * To enable the OpenGraph features, include the og-module and uncomment the implementation on the News-class.
 * To enable smilies, change in templates/Layout, the to-parse files.
 Add ```.Parse(BBCodeParser)``` To the items you want parsed.
 To enable smilies, in your config, set BBCodeParser::enable_smilies() (If I'm not mistaken)
 * In _config, you can disable, edit or change parsers.
 Note, the parsers are **GLOBAL**, so $Content from pages will be parsed too!
+* In javascript/newsmodule.js, you can configure the tagcloud.
+Which element it should trigger on, etc.

 ## Plans